Models with one level of hierarchy

 Another great way to model overdispersion is via the Negative Binomial distribution.
 Look at the Stan documentation for neg_binomial_2_log and adapt your model to use it (don’t forget to drop the random effect when you do!).

-EXPERIMENTAL: replace the normal distribution for the random observation-level effect with the student_t distribution, to help with that one extreme datapoint! how does the slope change?
+EXPERIMENTAL: replace the normal distribution for the random observation-level effect with the Student t distribution, to help with that one extreme data point! how does the slope change?

 Footnotes